Develawpers/monday_coding_lunches/lunch_0/README.md

 Let's see some examples of the basic variable types: `int`, `str`, `float`.

-To assign a variable, we simply use the `=` statement after the name of the variable, like this:
+To assign a variable, we simply use the `=` operator after the name of the variable, like this:

 ```shell
 >>> name = 'Max'